 Don’t Let Your Emotions Run Your Life For Teens by Sheri Van Dijk

-Let's face it: life gives you plenty of reasons to get angry, sad, scared, and frustrated-and those feelings are okay.
+Let's face it: life gives you plenty of reasons to get angry, sad, scared, and frustrated those feelings are okay.
 But sometimes it can feel like your emotions are taking over, spinning out of control with a mind of their own.

 To make matters worse, these overwhelming emotions might be interfering with school, causing trouble in your relationships, and preventing you from living a happier life.